 Yes.
-Sexual harassment of students is a real and serious problem in education at all levels, including elementary and secondary schools, as well as colleges and universities.
+The issue of sexual harassment in schools is a real and serious problem that affects students at all levels, including elementary and secondary schools, as well as colleges and universities.
 It can affect any student, regardless of sex, race, or age.
 Sexual harassment can threaten a student's physical or emotional well-being, influence how well a student does in school, and make it difficult for a student to achieve his or her career goals.

 What types of sexual harassment can occur in the education setting?

 Sexual harassment can take two forms: quid pro quo and hostile environment.

 Quid pro quo harassment occurs when a school employee causes a student to believe that he or she must submit to unwelcome sexual conduct in order to participate in a school program or activity.
 It can also occur when an employee causes a student to believe that the employee will make an educational decision based on whether or not the student submits to unwelcome sexual conduct.
 For example, when a teacher threatens to fail a student unless the student agrees to date the teacher, it is quid pro quo harassment.